derekfulmer/ansible/roles/linux-directory-join/README.md

-# Binding Linux servers to the AD
+# Binding Linux servers to Microsoft Active Directory

 ## Summary
 This project utilizes Ansible `group_vars` and roles to assist with running the bind-to-ad.yml.
 After successfully executing this playbook, you will